angry-cellophane/crontosaurus/README.md

 The best way to get the binaries is to check the latest build's artifacts or download them directly from [this link](https://github.com/angry-cellophane/crontosaurus/actions/runs/1222762277).

+## Usage

+`crontosaurus <<cron expression>>`

+where `<<cron expression>>` is a cron expression.

+The accepted format of cron expressions:
+1. 6 columns separated by spaces or tabs: minutes, hours, days of the month, months, days of the week, command.
+2. Format of every column [described here](https://github.com/robfig/cron/blob/master/README.md)

 ## Building locally

 You'll need `golang 1.16+`.

+1. Run `go test` in the project's directory to run tests.
-1. Run `go build` in the project's directory.
+2. Run `go build` in the project's directory.
 It will create a file - `crontosaurus` - in the same directory.
-2. Run `chmod +x ./crontosaurus` to make it executable
+3. Run `chmod +x ./crontosaurus` to make it executable
-3. Run `./crontosaurus --help` to see its full power.
+4. Run `./crontosaurus --help` to see its full power.

 ## How it works?